Guide

 - Drag-and-drop — move tabs between projects without right-click menus

-SideArc turns Chrome's side panel into a tab manager with vertical tabs, spaces for separate projects, folders for saved links, and pinned tabs for core tools.
+A tool like SideArc turns Chrome's side panel into a tab manager with vertical tabs, spaces for separate projects, folders for saved links, and pinned tabs for core tools.
 Every tab shows its full title.
 You can drag tabs between spaces, save links into folders, and switch contexts with a swipe.

 Why Chrome's default tools aren't enough